-A reader of Avro data, whether from an RPC or a file, can always parse that data because the original schema must be provided along with the data.
-However, the reader may be programmed to read data into a different schema.
-For example, if the data was written with a different version of the software than it is read, then fields may have been added or removed from records.
+A reader of Avro data, whether from an RPC or a file, can always parse that data because its schema is provided.
+But that schema may not be exactly the schema that was expected.
+For example, if the data was written with a different version of the software than it is read, then records may have had fields added or removed.
 This section specifies how such schema differences should be resolved.

-We refer to the schema used to write the data as the writer's schema, and the schema that the application expects the reader's schema.
+We call the schema used to write the data as the writer's schema, and the schema that the application expects the reader's schema.
 Differences between these should be resolved as follows: